Menu

 NATIONAL FEDERATION of PARALEGALS ASSOCIATION (NFPA)

 In 1974, in response to a growing interest in the development of the paralegal profession, eight paralegal associations founded NFPA.
-It is a professional, non-profit organization comprised of state and local paralegal associations and represents paralegals throughout North America and foreign countries.
+It is a professional, non-profit organization comprised of state and local paralegal associations and represents paralegals throughout North America.

 NFPA reflects a broad diversity of paralegals and offers a forum for practicing paralegals in all sectors, including private law firms, corporations, legal service agencies, financial institutions, courts, trade associations, federal, state and local government, insurance agencies and other traditional and non-traditional settings.